Jatin-langote/college-demo/README.md

 # college-demo
-This is the project for to push in github
+This is the project for to push in git and github